ubuntu/ubuntu-project-docs/docs/reference/exception-UbuntuImageUpdates.rst

 the archive as of 16.10).
-Since at the time of 16.10 release, it is known that ubuntu-image is not feature complete, and its focus is narrowly defined to be for image building, new featureful releases will be made on both the in-development version of Ubuntu, stable releases, and the snap store.
+Since at the time of 16.10 release, it is known that ubuntu-image is not feature complete, and its focus is narrowly defined to be for image building, new featureful releases will be made on the in-development version of Ubuntu, in stable releases, and in the snap store.
 It is a project goal to keep all release channels in sync.

 The QA process for stable ubuntu-image releases are outlined below, in